Gabrieltgaldino/NRG_QT/docs/source/software_description/Surfaces.rst

 If running for **Protein-Ligand** interactions: Select the selection containing the ligand in the "Ligand (optional)" list.
 All other fields should be marked as "None".
 By default, if a ligand is specified, the chain information in the "Protein-Protein Interactions" section is ignored.

 .. note::
-    In order to run Surfaces to calculate **Protein-Ligand** interactions, the ligand and the target must be loaded in Pymol in a single object.
+    In order to run Surfaces to calculate **Protein-Ligand** interactions, the ligand and the target must be loaded in PyMOL in a single object.
 A selection containing the ligand must be created.

     .. image:: /_static/images/Surfaces/surfaces_note.png
        :alt: An example image